alonho/pytrace/README.md

 Reader
 ------

-The collected data can be viewed in an interactive reader:
+The collected data can be viewed in an interactive reader.
+The reader supports less-like key bindings.

 ![trace reader](https://github.com/alonho/pytrace/raw/master/pics/view.png)